adam900710/btrfs_talk/raid56.md

 In above example, `Disk 4` is always storing the parity, which is the XOR result of all the data stripes in the same vertical stripe.

+And all stripes, including data and parity, are in the same size.
+(mdraid5 goes 512K by default, while btrfs is fixed to 64K)

 While for disk 1~3, it's no different than RAID0.

 TLDR: RAID4 is RAID0 plus one dedicated device storing the parity.